pathaksugam46-afk/Soldring-iron-bord/README.md

 # 24V DC Temperature Control PCB

-A compact and reliable **24V DC Temperature Control PCB** designed for industrial and DIY temperature control applications.
-The board uses the **LM358 Dual Operational Amplifier** as the main controller to compare the temperature sensor signal with a reference voltage and automatically switch the output when the preset temperature is reached.
+A compact and reliable **24V DC Temperature Control PCB** designed for DIY temperature control. board uses the **LM358 Dual Operational Amplifier** as the main controller to compare the temperature sensor signal with a reference voltage and automatically switch the output when the preset temperature is reached.

 ---